cirosantilli/cirosantilli.github.io/interests.md

 - [/#ideology](/#ideology)
 - [/#projects-todo](/#projects-todo)

-Crazy projects that I really want to do and which could change the world:

--   <https://github.com/cirosantilli/gpu-robot-vision-simulation-full-ai>.
-Games / simplified robotics simulations that provide interesting testbeds for reinforcement learning.
-To serve as a testing ground for [AGI](#sci-fi).

 Other general interests areas:

 -   low-level, performance critical technologies that increase humanity's computational capacity: operating systems, GPUs, integrated circuit design, compilers, network programming,  databases, file systems, cryptography, virtualization, optimization, numerical analysis, ...
 The final goal of all of those for me is [silicon AGI](#sci-fi).